miniboxing/miniboxing.github.io/example_linkedlist.md

 This page will describe how the miniboxing plugin speeds up a linked list, which is modeled after the Scala collections immutable linked list.
 This page is based on the work of <a href="https://github.com/miniboxing/miniboxing-plugin/blob/wip/docs/2014-04-miniboxing-scala-collections.pdf?raw=true" target="_blank">Aymeric Genet, submitted to SCALA'14</a>.

-The source code is included in the <a href="https://github.com/miniboxing/miniboxing-plugin/blob/wip/tests/lib-bench/src/miniboxing/benchmarks/simple/miniboxed/LinkedList.scala" target="_blank">miniboxing-plugin sources</a>, and benchmarking the example can be done either using the [miniboxing-example project](/example.html) or by installing the <a href="https://github.com/miniboxing/miniboxing-plugin/wiki/Try-`-Local-installation" target="_blank">miniboxing plugin sources locally</a> and following the <a href="https://github.com/miniboxing/miniboxing-plugin/wiki/Running-`-Macrobenchmarks" target="_blank">instructions here</a>.
+The source code is included in the <a href="https://github.com/miniboxing/miniboxing-plugin/blob/wip/tests/lib-bench/src/miniboxing/benchmarks/simple/miniboxed/LinkedList.scala" target="_blank">miniboxing-plugin sources</a> (<a href="https://github.com/miniboxing/miniboxing-plugin/blob/wip/tests/lib-bench/test/miniboxing/benchmarks/launch/LinkedList.scala" target="_blank">benchmarking code</a>), and benchmarking the example can be done either using the [miniboxing-example project](/example.html) or by installing the <a href="https://github.com/miniboxing/miniboxing-plugin/wiki/Try-`-Local-installation" target="_blank">miniboxing plugin sources locally</a> and following the <a href="https://github.com/miniboxing/miniboxing-plugin/wiki/Running-`-Macrobenchmarks" target="_blank">instructions here</a>.

-[The benchmarks](#benchmarks) show **speedups between 1.5x and 4x**, despite the non-contiguous nature of the linked list, so we expect even better speedups for vectors and hashmaps.
+[The benchmarks](#benchmarks) show **speedups between 1.5x and 4x**, despite the non-contiguous nature of the linked list, so we expect even better speedups for vectors and hashmaps:

 <br/>
 <center><a href="#benchmarks"><img width="40%" src="/graphs/linkedlist/linkedlist2.png"/> <img width="40%" src="/graphs/linkedlist/linkedlist3.png"/></a></center>